-- An extension will not normally be regarded as disproportionate provided it does not exceed 50% of the gross floor area of the original building. - The impact of any extension relying on householder permitted development rights will only be considered if the extension has been built and is occupied. - A replacement building will not normally be regarded as materially larger if it is more less than 50% larger than the gross floor area of the original
+- An extension will not normally be regarded as disproportionate provided it does not exceed 50% of the gross floor area of the original building and does not impact openness by virtue of its bulk, height and location. - The impact of any extension relying on householder permitted development rights will only be considered if the extension has been built and is occupied. - A replacement building will not normally be regarded as materially larger if it is less than 50% larger than the gross floor area of the original building and does not impact openness by virtue of its bulk, height and location.
+The replacement building must be within the same use as the building it replaces.